 - The presumption of resulting trust is displaced by the presumption of advancement that operates within a parent-child relationship.
 In other words, the 3rd party will not have a beneficial interest in the property and the sum of money contributed will be a gift in a parent-child relationship.

-It is best to seek advice from a Specialist Divorce Lawyer in such a situation given the complex nature of resulting trust principles.
+It is best to seek advice from an experienced Divorce Lawyer in such a situation given the complex nature of resulting trust principles.
 The lawyer would be able to provide you with the best cause of action based on the evidence available on hand.

 Ultimately, the Court has the discretion under Section 112(1) of the Women’s Charter to ensure that matrimonial assets and liabilities are divided ‘in such proportions as the Court thinks just and equitable.’